riazahmedtgithub/riazahmedtgithub/README.md

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for academic and self learning purposes.
-They are Presented in the form of Jupyter notebooks, and R markdown files (published at RPubs).
+They are Presented in the form of Jupyter notebooks, PDF files and R markdown files (published at RPubs).

 ## Instructions for Running Python Notebooks Locally
 1. Install dependencies using requirements.txt.